FAQ

 What denomination does Or Hatzafon identify with?

 - Or Hatzafon is an Orthodox synagogue, and is fully committed to Halacha.
+We believe that Tefillah spaces are meant to be filled with men, women, and children, and that everyone can benefit from attending a meaningful Tefillah B'Tzibbur.

 What is the design of the Or Hatzafon mechitza?